 A large company may have a dedicated HR department, often with multiple employees.
 For a small business, though, the person running HR and overseeing the employee benefits programs may also have another job.

 With Gusto, this employee will need less HR work time.
 This helps this employee dedicate more time to regular duties beyond HR work.

 Additionally, the HR software simplifies the management of employee benefits programs.
 This means the person handling HR and another job doesn’t have to be an HR expert to be able to manage the program.

 Helping Employees Understand Their Benefits

 Explaining benefits to employees can be time-consuming for the HR department personnel.
-However, when employees have a better understanding of the benefits they’re receiving and the value, they’ll be happier and more likely to participate.
+However, when employees better understand the benefits they’re receiving and the value, they’ll be happier and more likely to participate.

 Within Gusto, administrators can post explanatory documents on the employee dashboard.
-These documents can explain the benefits for the employees, giving them access to the information whenever they need it.
+These documents can explain the benefits for the employees, giving them access to the information whenever needed.
 Consequently, employees will have fewer questions for the HR team.